barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server/5-core-concepts.md

 ```

 Runtime policy validation now rejects unknown action names with migration hints (for example `hitl_pause → hitl`) so callers only reference the canonical union above. `goto` handlers track per-policy attempt counts and stop retrying once `maxAttempts` (default `1`) is exhausted. `hitl` directives can chain follow-up `Action`s that execute once the operator approves or rejects a request; approval defaults to “resume” when no nested action is supplied while rejection falls back to a terminal `fail`. `pause` actions persist the full execution snapshot – including policy state – so resumptions continue deterministically without re-planning.

+**Capability post-condition enforcement.** The dedicated `onPostConditionFailed` trigger scopes runtime controls to capability-level guards introduced in Stories 13.1–13.2.
+When a capability declares `postConditions`, the execution engine evaluates them before emitting `node_complete`.
+Any failure automatically re-dispatches the same node until the trigger’s `maxRetries` budget is exhausted (default `1`, overridable per trigger, capability metadata, or the `FLEX_CAPABILITY_POST_CONDITION_MAX_RETRIES` env var).
+Once the retry budget has been consumed the runtime executes the policy’s canonical `action` (`replan`, `hitl`, `fail`, or `emit`) and includes the evaluated guard payload in the outgoing `policy_triggered`, `goal_condition_failed`, or `hitl_request` frames.
+Each try emits `{ attempt, maxRetries, postConditionResults[] }` so operators can see which facet/path combinations failed without replaying logs.
+The engine also persists a `postConditionAttempts` map inside every pending-state blob (plan snapshots, runtime pauses, HITL resumptions) to keep retry counts consistent across restarts.

 #### Runtime Condition Evaluation